 The whole Year 9 cohort is provided with the opportunity to complete the Bronze Award and girls in Years 10, 11 and 12 can elect to go on to achieve their Silver and/or Gold Award.

-We are delighted that 22 girls have chosen to pursue the Gold Award in 2021.
+We are delighted that five students completed their Gold Award in 2022, and 26 girls have chosen to pursue the Gold Award in 2023.
 The Gold Award is a prestigious achievement, only reached by approximately ninety young people in South Australia each year.

 Design, Technology, and Engineering

 The Wilderness School Design, Technology, and Engineering (DTE) curriculum provides our students with the opportunity to apply engineering processes and use new and evolving technologies in diverse situations including industry, community and tertiary organisations.

 Offered to Junior and Middle School students, the course aims to equip the girls with entrepreneurial qualities and skills relevant in today’s context.

 Working in collaboration with their peers and teachers, our girls are challenged and inspired to be creative, take responsible risks, be alert to opportunities and to develop global competency skills that are necessary in a universal and technological future.

 Our girls will develop an understanding of design and realisation processes and engineer solutions for the development of products or systems across a variety of contexts, while applying problem solving skills and seeking to challenge and improve their current thinking and intellectual curiosity.